Test Information

 SAT/ACT

-Both the SAT and ACT are offered seven times during the academic year.
+Both the SAT and ACT are offered multiple times during the academic year.
 For more information on these tests, visit http://sat.collegeboard.com or http://www.act.org.

 SAT